Ballani/adidas_CodeChallenge/TestManagement_Task.md

         1. The developer will execute white box tests like unit tests and also define the impact analysis.
         2. The tester will be responsible for preparing test analysis, test scenarios, test execution, bug reporting, and test reports.
         3. Split is done after knowing the architecture and functional requirements of the project.
-        4. For example, I will create a product team with a focus on the front end, back end, and integration.

  ## Block 5: Tools
     5.1 What tools do you use to manage tests?